Transfer and routing of Gaussian states through quantum complex networks with and without community structure: Empirical networks

 \subsection{Role of community structure}

-As an example of a real complex network with community structure we studied the routing properties of Zachary's Karate club network \cite{zachary1977information}.
+As an example of a real complex network with community structure we studied the routing properties of Zachary's Karate club network \cite{zachary1977information}, a paradigmatic network with community structure.
+The network with its division to communities is shown in Fig.~\ref{fig:karate_communities}.
 A network of QHOs with the unweighted karate club structure was constructed with the same parameters as in Sec.~\ref{sec:modularrandom}, and transfer of a squeezed vacuum $\Ket{r=1,\varphi=0}$ was again considered.
 Figure~\ref{fig:karatefids} shows the mean transfer fidelities within and between the communities for the five slowest normal modes.
 In contrast to the random modular networks in Sec.~\ref{sec:modularrandom}, which had a more pronounced community structure, we find that while communication between the two communities is only feasible over the two slowest normal modes, both communities have additional normal modes over which at least some communication is possible.
 For even higher normal modes there are in general only a few or no pairs which reach any reasonable fidelity.

 Averaging over the communities hides the distribution of transfer fidelities within each community.
 If we examine the pairwise fidelities separately, we see that which pairs can communicate over a given frequency does not directly correspond to the original communities.
 We may consider grouping the nodes based on the transfer fidelities, such that all pairs within a group achieve a high fidelity over some frequency.
 Partitioning the network this way is not unambiguous: some nodes may be able to communicate over multiple frequencies, so that they could be assigned to multiple communities.
 Conversely some nodes only allow high fidelity transfer over the center of mass mode and thus would not be included in any fidelity-based groups.
 In Fig.~\ref{fig:karate_communities} we present one possible partition, where both original communities are further split into two, assigning ambiguous nodes arbitrarily.
 The mean transfer fidelities for these communities are shown in Fig.~\ref{fig:karatefids_fourcomms}.